Cost of living · Denver, Colorado · 2026

 How much does housing cost in Denver?

 A 2-bedroom apartment in Denver costs approximately $2,089 per month based on HUD Fair Market Rent data.
-Housing makes up about 26% of the total monthly budget.
+At about 52% of the monthly needs budget, housing is the largest cost category here.

 Is Denver more expensive than the national average?